beyond-decentralized/AIRway/README.md

 Changes to AIRport Repositories need to be delivered between AIRport instances in a timely and efficient manner.

 ## Description

+Decentralized and P2P file system adaptors for AIRport.

 Currently AIRway hosts code necessary to test cross-AIRport communication.
 It also has some prototypes for possible future usecases.